leylasrknt/HTS_Analysis/README.md

 ## Trimmomatic Automated Processing Script

-Welcome to our Trimmomatic Automated Processing Script repository!
 This Bash script streamlines the preprocessing of paired-end high-throughput sequencing data using Trimmomatic, a popular tool for adapter removal and quality filtering.

 ### What This Script Does